 Telehealth is a technological model where in a combination of hardware and software work together towards creating services that simulate health care without physical interaction.

-This can be implemented through the use of various technologies that automate processes that would otherwise require additional manpower or resources, such as travel time.
+It can be implemented through utilizing various technologies that automate processes that would otherwise require additional personnel or resources, such as travel time.

 Diagnosis, treatment, and monitoring are also processes that are heavily influenced by telehealth allowing for reduced turnaround times for all concerned.